wuenzhi007/StarDress/README.md

+yarn add react-native-google-mobile-ads

 # Welcome to your new ignited app!

-> The latest and greatest boilerplate for Infinite Red opinions
+> The latest and greatest boilgerplate for Infinite Red opinions

 This is the boilerplate that [Infinite Red](https://infinite.red) uses as a way to test bleeding-edge changes to our React Native stack.